lbryio/lbry.com/content/faq/tips.md

 You already completed the hard part, so we'll try to make this as easy as possible.

 Simply send us an [email](mailto:hello@lbry.io) with the relevant details for your contribution.
 For example, if linked to this page from a pull request, send the link to the pull request.
-Or if someone shared this link on social media, send us the thread, etc.  Also include your LBC address.
+Or if someone shared this link on social media, send us the thread, etc.  Also, include your LBC address.

 If you don't have an address, download [LBRY](https://lbry.io/get) to create one.